-Jewish American baby names
+Jewish American names

 Abraham father of many; a beloved patriarch name carrying deep resonance